espruino/EspruinoDocs/boards/ESP32.md

 To flash the ESP32 we use `esptool.py`.
 Before you run `esptool.py`, make sure you know the flashing procedure for the board you have.
 Some boards have a flash button, that you press when you are running the flash utility.
-For board such as the Dev Kit C board - The DTS and RTS lines are used and put the board into bottloader mode automatically
+For boards such as the Dev Kit C board - The DTS and RTS lines are used and put the board into bootloader mode automatically

 ##### PyCom boards
 for [PyCom boards](https://www.pycom.io/) with the ESP32 microcontroller you need to: